curl/everything-curl/ftp-advanced.md

 You can list a remote FTP directory with curl by making sure the URL ends with a trailing slash.
 If the URL ends with a slash, curl will presume that it is a directory you want to list.
-If it isn't actually a directory, you will most likely instead get an error.
+If it is not actually a directory, you will most likely instead get an error.

     curl ftp://ftp.example.com/directory/